 There’s a difference between exposing our kids to secular views and fully immersing them in a secular, immoral, anti-Christian environment.
 Considering that one of the greatest blessings of children is that they are “like arrows in the hand of a warrior” (Psalm 127:4), it would be unwise to allocate so much of their time to a place that trains its students in the enemy’s worldview.

 When the input of children’s minds is 10,000 hours worth of humanistic teaching, we can’t be shocked by the outcome.
-The sheer amount of time spent at school compared to the time spent at home and church practically guarantees that kids will walk away with a completely secular training and become of the world, despite all of our efforts to the contrary.
+The sheer amount of time spent at school compared to the time spent at home and church practically guarantees that kids will walk away with a completely secular training and become of the world, despite all of our efforts to train them up in God’s Word.

 Choosing where to have your children educated is a big decision, and we must examine our priorities.
 Do we care more about our child reading fluently by age six, or being biblically literate?
 Do we shake our fists at schools for cutting music and the arts, but barely shrug our shoulders when they leave God out?